Utilities

 Last Updated:

-Builds a vertically integrated, AI-powered uranium exploration platform that uses physics-informed machine learning models trained on 70+ years of legacy geological data to dramatically improve uranium discovery rates across North America.
+Builds the first vertically integrated, AI-powered uranium exploration company that uses physics-informed machine learning models trained on 70+ years of legacy geological data to dramatically improve uranium discovery rates across North America.

 Terranox has publicly stated they are building physics-informed AI models for uranium prospectivity mapping, digitizing decades of analog exploration records, and launching in-house exploration programs in North America.
 They've described a "compounding learning flywheel" where every drill result improves model accuracy, and a sequential decision intelligence engine that optimizes exploration spend.
-Their YC Demo Day pitch emphasized vertical integration,owning both the AI platform and the exploration projects it guides.
+Their YC launch emphasized vertical integration, owning both the AI platform and the exploration projects it guides.

-LinkedIn hiring signals suggest imminent need for ML engineers and exploration geologists.
-The CTO's NASA JPL remote sensing background hints at satellite/hyperspectral imagery integration not yet publicly announced.
+The CTO's 8 years at RBC Borealis AI (rising to Head of AI/ML Systems leading 30+ people, shipping systems with $100M+ annual impact) and NASA JPL remote sensing background hints at satellite/hyperspectral imagery integration not yet publicly announced.
 Conference circuit appearances at mining-tech events suggest partnerships with Canadian provincial geological surveys for data access.
-GitHub has no public repos, indicating tight IP protection.
-The founders' BCG and NASA networks likely open doors to DOE and DARPA critical minerals programs.
+The founders met in first-year physics and have been friends for 10+ years.
 Strong indicators of future SaaS licensing or JV model once field validation is complete, mirroring KoBold Metals' evolution but uranium-specific.

 It's like giving geologists a heat map that shows exactly where to dig for uranium instead of guessing across millions of acres.